 GamerGate is a cancer on the games industry, and I wholly condemn it, as I should have done from the start.

 It’s been almost two months since I wrote an article about GamerGate, the social media movement that has gone to battle under the banner of ethics reform in games journalism.
 At that time, I had hoped the reasonable voices could take control of the argument and bring gamers together.
-Unfortunately, since then, things have gotten ugly on both sides of the fence, with harassment, doxxing, and death threats, to the point of people even being forced out of the industry.
-While I still adamantly support ethics reform in game journalism, as a more moderate voice in the grand scheme of things, I must admit that the negative associations have soured my impressions of the GamerGate movement itself, and I’ve found myself questioning more and more whether GamerGate is a viable movement as it stands now.
+Unfortunately, since then, things have gotten ugly, with harassment, doxxing, and death threats, to the point of people even being forced out of the industry.
+While I still adamantly support ethics reform in game journalism, I must admit that the negative associations have soured my impressions of the GamerGate movement itself, and I’ve found myself questioning more and more whether GamerGate is a viable movement as it stands now.